-ECN 2210 Principles of Microeconomics

-ECN 2220 Principles of Macroeconomics

-ENG 1150 Composition I

-ENG 1200 Composition II

-ENG 4010 Communication & Interpersonal Relations or Advanced Studies in English or Language Elective

-HIS 2100 Foundations of Modern World I

-HIS 2150 Foundations of Modern World II

-MIS 1500 Business Productivity Software

-MTH 1100 Finite Math or MTH 1150 College Algebra

-MTH 2310 Statistics I

-NSC 2100 Environmental Science
+ENG 1150 Composition I ENG 1200 Composition II HIS 2100 Foundations of Modern World I MTH 1100 Finite Math or MTH 1150 College Algebra MTH 2310 Statistics I NSC 2100 Environmental Science PSC 2010 Intro to American Government SPC 2050 Speech 3000/4000 Level PSY, SOC or HUM Elective

-PHL 3100 Ethics

-PHL 1100 Philosophy of Life and Business or

-PHL 4100 Philosophy of American Enterprise

-PSC 2010 Intro to American Government

-SPC 2050 Speech

-3000/4000 Level NSC or MTH Elective

-3000/4000 Level PSY or SOC Elective

-3000/4000 Level HUM Elective

-3000/4000 Level Elective - Civic Literacy

-3000/4000 Level Elective - Global Understanding

-Business Core
+Common Professional Core

-All undergraduate students take the business core which, in addition to the general education core, provides a foundation of the University's outcomes and attributes for its graduates.
+All undergraduate students take the common professional core which, in addition to the general education core, provides a foundation of the University's outcomes and attributes for its graduates.
 These courses provide students with the common body of knowledge needed for creative and responsible citizenship and leadership roles in business and society, domestic and worldwide.

-Through the business core, students will:
+Through the common professional core, students will: